pippin88/linuxcnc-hardware/README.md

 # Linuxcnc Hardware

 # Hardware to run the LinuxCNC software
-A computer is required to run LinuxCNC itself
+A computer is required to run LinuxCNC itself.

+Minimum computer requirements can be found in the LinuxCNC docs: http://linuxcnc.org/docs/stable/html/getting-started/system-requirements.html

 The most common is to use a x86 computer (standard Intel / AMD computer)